-- understand and comply with the standards of conduct that are expected of them: - enable them to fulfil their statutory duty to act honestly and exercise a reasonable degree of care and diligence (section 439); - act in a way that enhances public confidence in Local Government.
+- understand and comply with the standards of conduct that are expected of them enable them to fulfil their statutory duty to act hopestly and exercise a - enable them to fulfil their statutory duty to act honestly and exercise a reasonable degree of care and diligence (section 439) - act in a way that enhances public confidence in local government.

-Councillors, administrators, members of staff of Councils, delegates of Councils, (including members of Council committees that are delegates of a Council) and any other person a Council's adopted Code of Conduct applies to, must comply with the applicable provisions of their Council's Code of Conduct.
-It is the personal responsibility of Council officials to comply with the standards in the Code and to regularly review their personal circumstances and conduct with this in mind.
+Councillors, administrators, members of staff of Councils, delegates of Councils, (including members of Council committees that are delegates of a Council) and any other person a Council's adopted code of conduct applies to, must comply with the applicable provisions of their Council's code of conduct.
+It is the personal responsibility of Council officials to comply with the standards in the code and to regularly review their personal circumstances and conduct with this in mind.